Kai advises and litigates on a broad range of questions of EU law, with a focus on competition and State aid.

 Kai's knowledge of competition law is reinforced by his experience working as an official in the European Commission's Directorate General for Competition prior to joining White & Case.
 In this position, he was responsible for the enforcement of State aid policy at the (then newly created) Enforcement Unit.
 Prior to this, he handled individual State aid investigations in one of the Directorate's sectorial units.

-A regular speaker at industry events, Kai is also a prolific writer on legal developments which affect his clients' interests.
+A regular speaker at academic conferences and industry events, Kai is also a prolific writer on legal developments and the author of many academic publications.

 Kai successfully represented Sanitec Europe in its appeal before the General Court of the European Union in Luxembourg.
 The General Court reduced the fine jointly and severally imposed on Sanitec and certain of its subsidiaries by approximately €7.1 million.
 A 2010 Decision by the European Commission had originally imposed fines of more than €622 million on 17 bathroom fixtures and fittings manufacturers.
 This complex appeal involved analysing evidence in five languages, and highlighted Kai and the Brussels team's ability to handle multi-lingual cartel litigation.

 Kai was part of the international team which advised RWE AG, a leading European electricity and gas company, in connection with the sale of its 100 percent share in NET4GAS, s.r.o., the Czech gas transmission system operator, to a consortium of Allianz and Borealis Infrastructure.
 The consortium acquired the shares for an enterprise value of almost €1.6 billion.
 Kai provided support to the Prague and London teams who were helping RWE to navigate this complex business transaction.